steptzn17/Soil-Contour-Mapping/README.md

 - requirements.txt        # Dependencies
 - README.md               # Project description

-##
-Here’s the content of your README, formatted entirely in a code block so that it appears as plain text when included in a README or another markdown file:

-markdown
-Copy code
-# Soil-Contouring

-This was one of my projects that was done during my internship and continued even after my internship.

-## Soil Contouring Using Python

-This project automates the generation of soil contour maps, leveraging Python's data analysis and visualization libraries to process geospatial and soil data efficiently.
-Soil contour maps are vital tools in civil engineering, agriculture, and environmental studies to represent variations in soil properties over a geographical area.

-## Features

-- **Data Handling**: Efficiently reads and processes soil data from AGS files.
-- **Interpolation**: Implements advanced interpolation methods using `scipy` to create smooth contour lines.
-- **Visualization**: Generates professional-quality contour maps using `matplotlib`.
-- **Customization**: Allows flexible adjustments for data inputs, color schemes, and contour intervals.

-### Technologies Used

-- **Python Libraries**:
-  - `numpy`: For numerical computations.
-  - `pandas`: For data manipulation.
-  - `scipy`: For spatial interpolation.
-  - `matplotlib`: For contour plotting.

 ## Future Improvements

 - Integration with GIS tools for geospatial analysis.